TTEC Interview Questions & Answers

 22. How do you handle constructive criticism?

-Interviewers may ask this question to evaluate your attitude towards feedback, your openness to learning, and your ability to take criticism constructively.
+TTEC interviewers are looking to find out your attitude towards feedback, your openness to learning, and your ability to take criticism constructively.
 They want to know how you approach feedback, how you handle negative feedback, and how you use feedback to improve.

 “I welcome constructive criticism as an opportunity to learn and grow.
 When receiving feedback, I listen carefully and ask clarifying questions to ensure that I fully understand the feedback.
 I also take time to reflect on the feedback and identify areas for improvement.
 I then create a plan of action to address the feedback and make improvements in my work.”